khaoscontrol/kcc-web-services/README.md

 **DiscontinuedItems** | String | | Can either be:<br/>- Abort<br/>- ImportAndHold<br/>- Skip (not recommended)
 **RunToZeroErrorItems** | String | | Can either be:<br/>- Abort<br/>- ImportAndHold<br/>- Skip (not recommended)
 **ImportAsUnconfirmed** | Boolean | | Sets whether or not the order is imported as unconfirmed or confirmed.
 If unconfirmed, the order is not ready for processing

+Please note that if you are providing the CompanyCode MatchCompanyOn option, this should be the only matching option used.
+We recommend only using this option if there is a specific need to do so.
+If the order doesn't contain URN information for the customer, then the URN tag should be removed from the order completely (don't provide a null or blank URN) to avoid problems during import.

 There are slight differences between the ``XML`` and ``JSON`` outputs, these are as follows: